 Fun accessories

-If you have a bigger marketing budget, or if you form a clever co-marketing partnership, you can give away items that help readers improve their reading space.
-Penguin Random House ran a giveaway where they offered a modern reading nook filled with books.
+If you have a bigger marketing budget, or if you form a clever co-marketing partnership, you can give away items that help readers improve their reading experience or enhance their home.
+Algonquin ran a giveaway where they offered a book bundle, a reading light, a set of colorful glasses, and a bamboo cheese board for readers to host the perfect summer reading party!

 Holiday gift bundle

 Hosting festive sweepstakes is a great way to get readers in the holiday spirit!
-Harlequin ran a Christmas-themed giveaway during a previous holiday season.
+A group of romance authors ran a Christmas-themed giveaway of ten seasonal novels.